Offline Data Sync in Azure Mobile Apps

 A local store is the data persistence layer on the client device.
 The Azure Mobile Apps client SDKs provide a default local store implementation.
 On Windows, Xamarin and Android, it is based on SQLite.
 On iOS, it is based on Core Data.

-To use the SQLite-based implementation on Windows Phone or Windows Store 8.1, you need to install a SQLite extension.
+To use the SQLite-based implementation on Windows Phone or Microsoft Store, you need to install a SQLite extension.
 For more information, see Universal Windows Platform: Enable offline sync.
 Android and iOS ship with a version of SQLite in the device operating system itself, so it is not necessary to reference your own version of SQLite.

 Developers can also implement their own local store.
 For instance, if you wish to store data in an encrypted format on the mobile client, you can define a local store that uses SQLCipher for encryption.